mehrdad-dev/Jami/README.md

 ❌ Important Notice:

-When you download and run app, first you need go to the setting tab and press download button for download natural sounds. if you don't this work the app play notes with system sound.
+When you download and run the app, first you need to go to the settings tab and press the download button for download natural sounds. if you don't this work the app plays notes with system sound.

 ## ➤ Download Jami
 Go to the release page and download Jami for your OS:  [release page](https://github.com/mehrdad-dev/Jami/releases)